Aknowles1/Voxel-Engine/README.md

    - Simple cloud layer that drifts across the sky.

 5. **2D Hotbar/GUI**
-   - Renders a quick \u201cicon-based\u201d inventory hotbar at the bottom of the screen.
+   - Renders a quick icon-based inventory hotbar at the bottom of the screen.
    - Demonstrates how to disable depth and use an orthographic projection for 2D elements.

 6. **Shader Program Management**